 And when everyone is talking about the incompetence of the government, the opposition can get away with less scrutiny.

-Bernardi’s confidence that Turnbull will ultimately accept the need to change 18C reinforces the perception that the Prime Minister is not in control of his followers – which at the moment is also the reality.
+Bernardi’s confidence that Turnbull will ultimately accept the need to change 18C reinforces the perception he is not in control of his followers – which at the moment is also the reality.

 Yet if Turnbull were forced to give way, he would not only be in a heap of trouble with ethnic communities, but he’d be seen to have capitulated on another of his personal positions.